Proficiency Assessment and Exams

 For answers to questions about the Traditional Harmony and Counterpoint exam, contact the Composition Department (login required).

 This exam offers you the opportunity to receive credit for Introduction to Music Technology (MTEC-111), a required course for all degree and diploma students, provided that you demonstrate strong knowledge of the subject matter.
 View full details of the exam schedule.

-If you would like to request accommodations based on a disability for the ESPA or other placements exams,please contact the Office of Disability Services by emailing firstname.lastname@example.org or calling 617-747-2387.
+If you would like to request accommodations based on a disability for the ESPA or other placement exams, please contact the Office of Accessibility Resources for Students by emailing email@example.com or calling 617-747-2387.